olgab/waisdamissions/docs/running.md

 The source tree has a Makefile which lists commands for various useful scenarios.
 The first (and default) target is called `run`, which runs the website in debug mode using the Jetty webserver available to Maven.

 Before you do that, you have to point the webserver to the right database.
 Open `src/main/webapp/WEB-INF/jetty.xml` and find the tag with `name="driverProperties"`.
 Change the parameters to the appropriate values, then run `make` from the root of the source tree.
+The MySQL user you use will need selection and modification rights.

 The first time, Maven will download lots of libraries the application depends on.
 It will take a few minutes.
 Subsequent times will be much faster.